Sunday, 30 March 2014

 The first part of Dune is dense with exposition.
 Vendettas are explained at length and each character's inner monologue is expressed through terse, breathy whispers.
 These early scenes - in which House Atreides sit secure in the galactic hierarchy - have a recognisable order to them.
 Plots within plots shape the unfolding narrative.
-When the Atreides patriarch is murdered any sense of organisation is abandoned.
+When Duke Leto, the Atreides patriarch, is murdered any sense of organisation is abandoned.
 Dune stops trying to be a rational series of events, instead becoming a collage of the impossible.
-This is what makes Dune wonderful.
-Recognisable human experience dies with Duke Leto.
+This is what makes Dune so wonderful.
+Recognisable human experience dies with the Duke.
 What remains is given over to the callous ascension of an infallible God Emperor and his rock opera earworm.

 Saturday, 15 March 2014

 Gamera 3: The Revenge of Iris starts incredibly strong.
 Shusuke Kaneko and Kazunori Ito concoct a first act that functions like the last, confrontational word on the entire kaiju genre.
 We're not in a fantasy land of last minute evacuations, Gamera doesn't pivot and contort during battle to shield puny humans like he did in Gamera: Guardian of the Universe.
 When the jet-propelled turtle faces a gang of winged Gyaos over Shibuya there is a human cost.
 Every step brings calamity.
 Subways cave in, commuters are vaporised.
 Even the bubbling mulch of Gamera's vanquished foes ends up flattening a gang of boozed up bystanders.